rwchakra/ATML/README.md

 https://github.com/clovaai/rebias

 NOTE:
 It may well be required to change the versions of torchvision and torch on their requirements.txt to the latest versions.
 Otherwise one could run into a cuda error.

+Inorder to run jobs with the modified trainer, which atrificially increases the batch size, import the trainer_with_gradient_accumulation.py file instead for the traininer.py in the main_imagenet.py file on the original repository.

 @inproceedings{bahng2019rebias,
     title={Learning De-biased Representations with Biased Representations},